What is a stablecoin?

 There’s little doubt that a working, trusted stablecoin is a key stepping stone on cryptocurrency’s path to mainstream acceptance.
 However, this goal is still some way off.

-In The State of Stablecoins, a report from wallet provider Blockchain released in September 2018, the authors summed up the current situation in the stablecoin market by saying:
+In The State of Stablecoins, a report from wallet provider Blockchain released back in September 2018, the authors summed up the situation in the stablecoin market with words that ring true today, by saying:

 “While there is a great deal of excitement surrounding stablecoins, the technology is still nascent and it is highly unlikely that the perfect stablecoin design exists at present; further experimentation (and innovation) is expected.”